Bhanuprasad0999/Brazilian-E-Commerce-Sales-Analysis-Dashboard/README.md

-# Brazilian-E-Commerce-Sales-Analysis-Dashboard
-Analyzed 100k+ Olist store orders (2016-2018) using Power BI.
-Key highlights: $13.59M total revenue, Health &amp; Beauty as top category, and significant growth spike in 2018.
-Featured interactive slicers for order status and yearly trends to provide actionable business insights.
+This Power BI project analyzes the Olist E-Commerce dataset from Brazil, covering over 100,000 orders from 2016 to 2018.
+The dashboard provides actionable insights into sales performance, product categories, and order fulfillment.

+Key Insights:

+Total Revenue: Generated a total of 13.59M in sales.

+Top Performing Categories: Identified Health & Beauty and Watches & Gifts as the highest revenue-generating categories.

+Sales Trends: Observed a significant growth spike in revenue during 2018 compared to previous years.

+Order Status: Visualized order distribution, showing that the vast majority of orders reached the 'delivered' status.

+Tech Stack Used:

+Power BI Desktop for data visualization and dashboarding.

+Power Query for data cleaning and transformation.

+DAX for creating calculated measures like Sum of Price.